Can A Man Change?

 For example, if a man is eternally fun-loving, optimistic and full of ideas, he’s less likely to be the one who pays attention to details or who takes admin too seriously.
 That’s very often the package.
 If you’re that guy and there’s a woman who likes your fun-loving side, but also wants you to be mister-cross-the-t’s-and-dot-the-i’s, then you’d be well advised to ask her to get clear on which core set of characteristics she wants most, or what “missing” set she’s willing to tolerate, and choose based on that.
 If she can’t live with someone who has little or no attention to detail and doesn’t care for admin, then she shouldn’t choose you as the fun-loving guy and think she’ll mould you to also have those other characteristics, and thereby make you perfect.
 She can choose you as the fun-loving guy if she doesn’t mind, or can at least live with, your lack of attention to detail.
 And remember, that’s just an example.

 Of course, that doesn’t mean she can’t ask you to develop yourself to become a more well-rounded and integrated human being—to develop that attention to detail, in other words.
 It won’t become your main thing, but at least you won’t get so many penalties for submitting your tax returns late; at least she won’t one day find herself without insurance on the day that she bumps her car because you failed to add her to your policy when you said you would!
 The difference, as mentioned, is that you’ll get there by maturity, and not by change.
-The difference will become clear as you continue with this book.
+The difference will become clear as you learn more about the Man Matrix.

 Men develop maturity, which is different from change.
 Maturity results in what we’ll call integration, and which we’ll define as being less one-dimensional, or less one-sided.